Chipdelmal/PixArt-Beads/palettes/README.md

 # Color Palette Files

-The color palette files are nothing else than text files saved with a **.pal** extension.
+The color palette files are nothing else than text files saved with a **.plt** extension.
 This *ad hoc* format follows this structure:

 ```bash
 PALETTE_NAME